 Both Isaac’s car and the other vehicle are in rough shape, so repairs are definitely in order.
 Isaac’s liability insurance will cover the costs for the other party.
 Meanwhile, Isaac’s collision insurance will help him with his costs — luckily so, as his bill comes out to $4,500.
 After Isaac pays his $500 deductible, his insurance covers the remaining $4,000.

 With collision coverage, you won’t be blindsided by a massive car repair bill.
 After you pay your deductible, your collision coverage will absorb the rest of the cost.

+You can soften the blow of a steep repair bill by adding collision to your existing car insurance coverage.
 But don’t be afraid to shop around for the best price.
-You can find coverage that works for you by comparing providers using our insurance comparison tool.
+You can find coverage that works for you by comparing car insurers using our insurance comparison tool.

 Choosing a deductible comes down to figuring out how much you’re able to pay out of pocket.
 Your car’s value and how much it would cost to repair or replace it will likely be a big part of that decision.